-It’s nearly Independence Day, and there is no better way to celebrate our freedom that gazing into the Grand Canyon and spending some time in nature.
+Whether it's spring break, summer vacation or you're thinking of spending the holidays in the sun, you owe it to yourself and your family to start planning your RV trip.
+There is no better experience to do as a family than gazing into the Grand Canyon and spending some time in nature.
 Taking an RV trip allows you to see a variety of sites and national treasures without worrying about hotel costs.
-Plan your trip out west today!

 There are no professional sports teams in the city of Tucson specifically, but there are five that can be found within the state of Arizona.
 The Arizona Diamondbacks, the Phoenix Suns, the Arizona Cardinals, Phoenix Mercury, and the Arizona Coyotes all are based in or around Phoenix.

 Tucson has plenty of theaters to enjoy as well, and there's even a Wild West stunt show that's great for the whole family.